 Collaborative Mediation Services

-Mediation means a private, confidential, informal dispute resolution process in which an impartial and neutral third person, the mediator, assists disputing parties to resolve their differences.
+Mediation is a private, confidential, informal process in which an impartial and neutral third person, the mediator, helps people resolve their differences.
 In the mediation process, decision-making authority remains with the parties and the mediator does not have authority to compel a resolution or to render a judgment on any issue.
 A mediator may encourage and assist the parties to reach their own mutually acceptable settlement by facilitating an exchange of information between the parties, helping to clarify issues and interests, ensuring that relevant information is brought forth, and assisting the parties to voluntarily resolve their dispute.
 (Sec.
 26-1-813 Mont.
 Code Ann.)

 Anna offers both traditional and collaborative style mediation.
 In collaborative style mediation, the parties remain in the same room and collaborate on the best way to resolve the issues, with the assistance of the Anna.
 The parties have the option of breaking out into separate groups if it appears that progress is not being made by remaining in the same room.
 In mediation, Anna attempts to provide a workable process and safe environment for conflict resolution.
 The ultimate goal is that the parties come to a voluntary agreement as to how to resolve the dispute that brought them to mediation.